-On November 6, 2018, Floridians will vote on 12 proposed amendments to the Florida Constitution.
-This Florida TaxWatch Voter Guide is designed to provide voters with information about each of the amendments to help them cast well-informed votes.
+On November 8, 2022, Floridians will vote on three legislatively referred proposed amendments to the Florida Constitution.
+At least 60 percent of the voters must vote in the affirmative for a proposed amendment to pass.
+This Florida TaxWatch Voter Guide is designed to provide Florida voters with information about each of the proposed amendments to help them cast well-informed votes.

 Florida TaxWatch is pleased to present taxpayers with a guide to the FY2022-23 state budget, which went into effect July 1, 2022.
 The report includes all appropriations for the new fiscal year— the General Appropriations Act (GAA), “back-of-bill” spending, and general bills—net of the Governor’s vetoes.

 The 2022 legislative session is over, even if it ran a little long.
 Florida TaxWatch and the state’s taxpayers had a number of successes.
 Many bills and budget issues supported by our research and recommendations passed.
 Our research and input that raised concerns with legislation, helped to improve them or fail passage, including changes to the tax audit system and a very costly approach to improving data privacy

 Here is what Florida TaxWatch thinks the Legislature should do.

 The 2022 legislative session begins today and, despite the pandemic, Florida is in an enviable fiscal position.
 The state’s current budget is record in size, as are our budget reserves.
 Revenue collections are back above pre-pandemic levels, and this Legislature will have even more money available for the next budget cycle, made possible by both strong economic performance and billions in unappropriated federal funds.

 Fiscally, Florida is in good condition.
 This is also true of the state’s debt position.
 FY 2020-21 marks the eighth consecutive year with a debt ratio below the 6 percent target.